ishswar/pydantic-ai-weather-agent/README.md

 ### Weather Agent

-The weather agent is responsible for fetching weather information from an external API.
+The Weather Agent is responsible for fetching weather information from external APIs.
+It retrieves weather data from the **wttr.in** API and uses **mapbox.com** to get the latitude and longitude of a specified location.

-It fetches the weather information from the wttr.in API and also gets the latitude and longitude of the location from mapbox.com.
+The Weather Agent provides access to two tools: `getweather` and `get_lat_lng`.

-Weather agent has access to two tools `getweather` and `get_lat_lng`
+#### Input Checker and Expected Response

-Input checker is expected to generate below pydantic model as response
+The input checker is expected to generate the following **Pydantic models** as a response, which will be populated by the Weather Agent:

 ```python
 class HourlyForecast(BaseModel):